Europe bishops slam Saudi fatwa against Gulf churches

 “How could the grand mufti issue a fatwa of such importance behind the back of his king?” they asked.
 “We see a contradiction between the dialogue being practiced, the efforts of the king and those of his top mufti.”

-In Moscow, Archbishop Mark told the Interfax news agency he hoped that Saudi Arabia’s neighbors “will be surprised by the calls made by this sheikh and ignore them”.
+In Moscow, Archbishop Mark told the Interfax news agency he hoped that Saudi Arabia’s neighbours “will be surprised by the calls made by this sheikh and ignore them”.

 The Catholic Church has urged Muslim states in recent years to give Christian minorities in their countries the same freedom of religion that Muslims enjoy in Western countries.